lillianmg/lillianmg/README.md

 # Hello 👋, I'm Lillian
 ### Full Stack Developer

-I'm a Computer Science student with a Data Analytics concentration
+I'm a Computer Science student with a Data Analytics concentration, interested in Fintech

 ## Skills